Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

 Throughout most of the paper we have focused on the supermarket model as a canonical setup and adopted several common assumptions in that context: (i) all servers are identical; (ii) the service requirements are exponentially distributed; (iii) no advance knowledge of the service requirements is available; (iv) in particular, the service discipline at each server is oblivious to the actual service requirements.
 As mentioned earlier, the stochastic optimality of the JSQ policy, and hence its central role as an ideal performance benchmark, critically rely on these assumptions.
 The latter also broadly applies to the stochastic coupling techniques and asymptotic universality properties that we have considered in the previous sections.
-In this section however we review some results for scenarios where these assumptions are relaxed, in particular allowing for general service requirement distributions and possibly heterogeneous servers, along with some broader methodological issues.
-In Subsection~\ref{ssec:powerofd-gen} we focus on the behavior of JSQ($d$) policies in such scenarios, mainly in the large-$N$ limit, while also briefly commenting on the JIQ policy.
-In Subsection~\ref{anticipating} we discuss strategies which specifically exploit knowledge of server speeds or service requirements of arriving tasks in making task assignment decisions, and may not necessarily use queue length information, mostly in a finite-$N$ regime.